HOME

 • Column ranges

-Ignore, in each line, all text in a certain range of columns.
-Use a comma-separated list of individual ranges, each of which is either a single number or a pair of dash-separated numbers.
+Ignore, in each line, all text in specified ranges of columns.
+Use a comma-separated list of individual ranges, each of which is either a single number or a pair of hyphen-separated numbers.
+You can also prefix a range with "1:" or "2:" to apply it only to the first or to the second file (by default ranges apply to both files).
 See examples above under the description for Row ranges.

 Detail level for difference identification

 View differences down to word or character level.
-Thus, if one letter is changed in a file, then one can choose whether only the line of the change is identified, the line and the word where the change occurred, or the line and the character where the change occurred.
-Alternatively, you can use the Detail Level drop-down toolbar button Detail Level toolbar button, which is not shown by default but can be added to the text file comparison toolbar.
+Thus, if one letter is changed in a file, then you can choose whether only the line of the change is identified, the line and the word where the change occurred, or the line and the character where the change occurred.
+Alternatively, you can use the Detail Level drop-down toolbar button Detail Level toolbar button.

 Contents|Index